tanat44/tanat44.github.io/post/booksiread.md

 *Racing, Read in 2021*

 I knew very little about Niki.
 He was mentioned on many commentaries but the first time I really wanted to know more about him was around Monaco race when he has just passed away and people pay tributes to him.
 I started to watch some documentaries about him.
 Recently, I read a book about him.
 My personal take was you can pursue many interests in your life (he is a successful driver and he owns the airline).

 ---
+### **The World Atlas of Coffee**, James Hoffmann
+*Coffee, Read in 2021*

+I like his youtube channel because I think his experiments sound scientific and reproducable.
+Thought I could hardly taste the different when I tried myself.
+I simply need more exposure to differential such a little difference.

+I like the first half of the book which is about coffee history.
+Since the main theme of this book is more of the encyclopedia, I think it's no exciting moment when reading.
+I would like to see more in future book about his thought on coffee things from a fair perspective (more opinion based not factual).
+The second half I didn't finish it because it is all about coffee growing regions (discretely explained by region).
+I sometimes revisit this section when I bought a new bean from a new region to learn the background.

+---
+### **Total Competition**, Ross Brawn and Adam Parr
+*Racing, Read in 2021*

+Reading about a famous engineering personnel - Brawn - only makes me wanted to be in F1 more.
+I wish I had such book earlier when I was young to get inspired but of course when I was young, I wasn't into F1, so I wouldn't have gotten inspired anyway.
+It's never been too late to get inspired.

+This book is presented in Q&A format between Ross and Adam, whom I have never heard his name.
+I like when Ross giving answer and one particular thing I still remembered was sometime like - there's no championship winner with poor car, poor driver, or poor team finance.
+It's like you need everything to come at once to deliver a perfect result.
+There was a retrospective analysis of Ross himself after key moment in  his career which is very interesting to hear from the man himself.

+On the Adam Parr section, I skimmed through sections when he talks about Sunzi Chinese Military book.
+I probably need to go read that book before understanding the relavance.

+---
+### **Mark Webber**
+*Racing, Read in 2021*

+When I looked back at the F1 championship history, I saw his name for 2009 and not many people talk about him nowadays besides the 2009 season.
+I like how he developed his career before F1 and how important it's to be in Europe to develop the career in racing as he's an Australian.

+For 2009 season, I was expecting, not a very detail explanation about this season because it's probably more on the engineering side but his career at Redbull is fun to read and quite addictive because of a tense livary with Vettel.
+By opening this chaptor, it makes me want to read more about Redbull, Vettel, Helmul Marco.
+(I read about Adrian Newey before.)

+---
 ### **Harry Potter Book 1**